8 Simple Ways to Take Your Website from “OK” to “Awesome”

 3️⃣ Your contact information and links to your social media pages should appear on every page of your website.
 We like to include them in the footer, but you can place them in the header, in a sidebar or floating on the edge of your site – just make sure they’re easy to find.

 4️⃣ Studies have shown that websites with the logo or name in the top left corner have better name recollection, and visitors find it easier to navigate through the site.

-5️⃣ 21% of online donations in 2017 were made with mobile devices and 50% of people surf the web using their smartphones, yet 84% of nonprofit websites display incorrectly on some mobile devices.
+5️⃣ 50% of people surf the web using their smartphones, yet many websites display incorrectly on some mobile devices.
 (Test.
 Test.
 Test.
 And then, test again.)

 Is your site mobile-friendly?
 You can check here: